Code-Institute-Submissions/AAA_Hospitality_Services/README.md

 #### Explain deployment and testing of this project?
 This project has been tested on small and large devices in order to check responsiveness.
 All the small issues fixed with the help of media queries.
+Furthermore, this project has been tested on different browers like chrome, safari, mozilla firefox, and internet explorer.
 In a nutshell, final copy of this project has been deployed on GitHub-pages and Git and GitHub used for version control.

 #### Acknowledgments and Special Thanks
 In the process of project building, I got great assistance from stackoverflow, W3Schools, MDN and Bootstrapious.
 Furthermore, I would like to pay my thanks to all my tutors and mentor for their great support and valuable assistance.